3’s are wild: Heat set record from deep, top Magic 116-113

 STATE TITLE

-Miami won the season series – the Florida state championship, as Butler has called it at times this season – 3-1, the first time in the last four years and the 15th time in 31 years overall that the Heat could claim in-state bragging rights.
-Orlando has won the season series nine times, and the clubs have split the other seven. ”This is our state,” Heat center Meyers Leonard tweeted postgame.
+Miami won the season series 3-1, the first time in the last four years and the 15th time in 31 years overall that the Heat could claim in-state bragging rights.
+Orlando has won the season series nine times, and the clubs have split the other seven.
+“This is our state,” Heat center Meyers Leonard tweeted postgame.

 UP NEXT